osm-americana/color-unclasher/README.md

 # Color-Unclasher

-Color-Unclasher is designed to help developers making their style specifications more accessible to users with color blindness.
+Color-Unclasher is designed to help developers making their Maplibre style specifications more accessible to users with color blindness.
 This tool analyzes color combinations within a style specification and reports any non-compliant pairs.

 The result could be in human readable format (written to terminal or a file) or just data structures exported to another file.